Duolingo Max Review 2026: Is it worth it?

 Should you pay $168/year for Duolingo Max?
 I tested it for 2 weeks to find out if the AI conversation features are worth upgrading from regular Duolingo.

-As someone who reviews French learning apps for French Together (where I'm a content writer), I was skeptical.
-Duolingo Max promises AI-powered conversation practice with features like "Video Call" and "Roleplay."
+As someone who reviews French learning apps for Copycat Cafe (where I’m a content writer), I was skeptical.
+Duolingo Max promises AI-powered conversation practice with features like “Video Call” and “Roleplay.”
 But after thorough testing, I discovered some serious limitations that might make you reconsider.

 Short answer: Duolingo Max is decent for intermediate learners wanting variety, but the AI conversations are short and scripted.
-If you need serious pronunciation feedback and longer conversations, French Together offers better AI conversation practice at a similar price ($174/year vs $168/year).
+If you need serious pronunciation feedback and longer conversations, Copycat Cafe offers better conversation practice at a similar price ($174/year vs $168/year).
 Keep reading to see the detailed comparison.

 Is Duolingo Max worth $168/year?

 For intermediate learners who love Duolingo: Maybe.
-It adds AI conversations but they're short (2-3 exchanges) and iOS-only.
+It adds AI conversations but they’re short (2-3 exchanges).

-Key limitations: No pronunciation scoring, iOS-only, scripted conversations end quickly
+Key limitations: No pronunciation scoring, scripted conversations end quickly

-Best alternative: French Together if you want structured conversation practice with pronunciation feedback
+Best alternative: Copycat Cafe if you want structured conversation practice with pronunciation feedback

 Verdict: Nice Duolingo upgrade, but not the best choice if speaking practice is your priority.